3-Day Tulum Travel Guide

-Tulum, Mexico has been such a hot vacation spot lately — I can’t scroll through my IG feed without coming across photos of beautiful cenotes, fresh juices, white sandy beaches, and bohemian vibes.
-So when some of my friends and I decided we were in need of both a relaxing and adventurous girls’ trip, we knew Tulum would be the perfect destination to spend an extended weekend.
+Tulum, Mexico, has been such a hot vacation spot lately—I can’t scroll through my IG feed without seeing photos of beautiful cenotes, fresh juices, white sandy beaches, and bohemian vibes.
+So when some of my friends and I decided we needed both a relaxing and adventurous girls’ trip, we knew Tulum would be the perfect destination for an extended weekend.

-Cancun International Airport is the main airport hub that most visitors fly into.
+Cancun International Airport is the central airport hub that most visitors fly into.
 From Cancun, it’s a 90-minute drive south to Tulum.
 There are three transportation options: private shuttle, public bus, and taxi.

 Private Shuttle from Cancun Airport to Tulum

-We were able to snag an amazing deal with Royal Pick Up for a roundtrip shuttle service for $220 ($55 per person).
-The drivers were really friendly and prompt.
+We snagged an amazing deal with Royal Pick Up for a roundtrip shuttle service for $220 ($55 per person).
+The drivers were friendly and prompt.
 I recommend booking your shuttle in advance for the best rate and convenience.

 Public Bus from Cancun Airport to Tulum

 You can take a local bus with the ADO company.
 Although this is the cheapest option (262 Pesos/ $13.85 one way), it’s the most inconvenient.
-I suggest checking in advance to see if there is a direct ADO bus going from Cancun Airport to Tulum during your trip dates, because they aren’t always available.
-In the case of a non-direct ticket, you would have to take the bus to Playa Del Carmen and transfer from there.
+I suggest checking in advance to see if a direct ADO bus is going from Cancun Airport to Tulum during your trip dates because they aren’t always available.
+If you have a non-direct ticket, you must take the bus to Playa Del Carmen and transfer from there.
 The bus will leave you at a bus terminal in Tulum Centro, and you will have to get a taxi to reach your final destination.

 You can book your bus ticket in advance on the ADO website.